 Travel Trailer Battery Replacement Tips

-Deep cycle batteries are not like starter batteries, as you cannot jumpstart them.
+Deep cycle batteries for RVs are not like starter batteries, as you cannot jumpstart them.
 If your battery no longer maintains a charge, each requires a replacement.
 For example, if you have two batteries in parallel or six in a series, change them all to avoid ruining the others.
 Fortunately, swapping them out is rather straightforward once you get the hang of it.

 First, remember to put on goggles and rubber gloves to protect yourself from sulfuric acid.
 In preparation, make sure the main disconnect switch is turned off.
 Power down individual breakers and switches instead if your travel trailer does not have this switch.